Stop! Your Lease Extension in Market Rasen Could Be FREE

 If you are facing a significant premium because your lease in Market Rasen has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should commence your Market Rasen lease extension today:
+Why you should start your Market Rasen lease extension today:

 Increase your lease and increase your Market Rasen property value

-Market Rasen property with a lease extension is almost the same value as a freehold
+Market Rasen property with a lease extension has roughly the same value as a freehold

-The trend since over the last decade has been for mortgage companies to tighten lending criteria generally - this has extended to the types of security over which the home loan is to be granted.
-This has meant the unexpired lease term required by mortgage companies has increased.
-In the past mortgage companies were content with twenty years plus the term of the loan - routinely 50 year leases but those requirements are being increasingly undermined by the requirement for lengthy leases - many now have a minimum term of 75 years as standard.
+The propensity since over the last decade has been for lenders to tighten lending requirements generally - this has extended to the property over which the home loan is to be charged.
+This has resulted in the minimum number of years remaining under the lease required by mortgage companies has increased.
+Historically lenders were content with twenty years plus the term of the loan - typically 50 year leases but those requirements evolved by the requirement for lengthy leases - many now have a minimum term of 75 years as standard.

 Lender Requirement